balajivelu147/chatterbox-vllm/README.md

 The server starts on port `8021` by default and provides a `POST /tts` endpoint that accepts JSON payloads with the text to synthesize and returns a WAV audio stream in the response body.

-> **Note:** The loader automatically caps vLLM's GPU memory utilization at 50% of the GPU's total VRAM and further shrinks the reservation if less than 90% of that share is currently free.
+> **Note:** The loader automatically caps vLLM's GPU memory utilization at 50% of the GPU's total VRAM, shrinks the reservation if less than 90% of that slice is free, and limits vLLM to processing a single sequence at a time.
 If you still encounter memory errors, reduce the request batch size or set `gpu_memory_utilization` manually when constructing `ChatterboxTTS`.

 ```python
 import torchaudio as ta